 Making lifestyle changes can help protect the kidneys, and prevent heart disease and stroke, such as:

-Your doctor may have you follow a special diet for chronic kidney disease.
+Your provider may have you follow a special diet for CKD.

 Some people benefit from taking part in a kidney disease support group.